6 Reliable Guided Reading Tips That Really Work!

 5. Target instruction according to their needs

-When I target my instruction to their needs, it’s like writing a prescription…Just for them!
 So I’m careful to make sure what I plan is exactly what they need based on the testing data.
 If my testing data is not complete or doesn’t tell me what I need, then I need to find different testing materials.
-We use DIBELS testing, sight word testing, and comprehension testing that comes with our Houghton Mifflin Reading series.
+We use dibels testing, sight word testing, and comprehensive testing that comes with our Houghton Mifflin Reading series.

 From this testing, I can determine their level for: